 Having mated, they will gestate her eggs for six months.
 She doesn’t lay her eggs once they’re formed.
 She keeps them inside herself until the snakes are ready to live and hunt for themselves.
 When they’re ready, they’ll hatch within her.
 She’ll make her way to a tidal pool, where she’ll give birth.

 Once she gives birth to the snakes, she leaves them alone completely.
 The majority of snakes are the same.

 No animal can drink sea water (apart from a few species of sea birds, like albatrosses).
 Yellow-bellied sea snakes definitely can’t.
 So, how do they survive without having fresh water to drink?

 Well, they spend most of their time dehydrated.
-Research by the Royal Society found that they can spend seven months without drinking.
+They can spend 7 months without drinking.
 They conserve the water they do have, and get some hydration from food that they eat.
 To get more water, they wait until it rains heavily.
 Then, they drink small amounts of fresh water on the surface.

 Of course, these heavy rains are few and far between.
 That’s why they’ve adapted to their environment, managing to go without water for exceptionally long times.

 Over these periods, their body weight drops as a result of all the water they lose, by over 5%.
 That might sound like a lot, but it actually isn’t.
 We can lose the same amount—more in fact—but the difference is that we can lose it rapidly over a warm day, whereas they take seven months or more.